 If, however, the tenant is causing extremely serious problems, you can ask the RTB for permission to evict the troublesome tenant before a One Month Eviction Notice takes effect.
 You do not have to give the tenant an eviction notice before applying for this type of dispute resolution hearing.
 However, you must provide the tenant with notice of the hearing so that they have a chance to present evidence and defend themselves to an arbitrator.

-3. Two Month Notice for Landlord’s Use of Property
+3) Two Month Eviction Notice for Landlord’s Use of Property

 - You or a “close family member” (RTA defines this as you, your spouse, your children or parents) wants to occupy the rental unit;